The Shift, The Dirt, and Getting It Right

 The Shift Rule

-According to Major League Baseball, the shift rule will mean at the release of the pitch there must be a minimum of four defenders (excluding pitcher-catcher) with both feet on the infield dirt.
+According to Major League Baseball, the shift rule means at the release of the pitch there must be a minimum of four defenders (excluding pitcher-catcher) with both feet on the infield dirt.
 And, there must also be two infielders on each side of second base, which the team has to designate, meaning they can’t switch their best infielder from one side of the infield to the other, depending upon the tendencies of the batter.
 Players can move as soon as the ball leaves the pitcher’s hand.

 Bob Gibson photo by NYPostThat season was dubbed “The Year of the Pitcher” as dominating hurlers posted some incredible stats — like Cardinals ace Bob Gibson (right, AP photo) and his ERA of 1.12.
 Denny McLain of the Tigers was MLB’s last 30-game winner, going 31-6 in ’68.
 Those two would meet in the World Series with Gibson striking out 17 batters in Game 1 (a record that still stands), although Detroit would ultimately take the Series in seven.
-Major League Baseball is hoping to reverse the recent trends that are beginning to resemble The Year of the Pitcher.
+Major League Baseball is hoping to reverse the recent trends that somewhat resemble The Year of the Pitcher.

 So, what’s all of this have to do with groundskeepers?
 Well, potentially a lot.
 As writer Jayson Stark of The Athletic notes, all infields — even MLB infields — are not created equally.
 That’s because some measurements of the infield are absolute and some are not.
 Among those that are not is the Infield Arc Radius.